 Such capabilities make Apache Kafka a highly fault-tolerant and more scalable platform, thereby assuring the safety and security of user data.

-How to Create Kafka Topic Partitions?
+How to Create Kafka Topic with Partitions?

 In Kafka, you can create Topic Partitions and set configurations only while creating Topics.
 To create Topic Partitions, you have to create Topics in Kafka as a prerequisite.
 Below are the steps to create Kafka Partitions.